harbakshsinghbaath/Comparing-the-performance-of-different-languages/README.md

 The size of the matrix will start at 1000 and increment by 500 with maximum size reaching upto 3000.

-The time of the tasks will be measured by the timing fucntions of all the respective languages
+The time of the tasks will be measured by the timing fucntions of all the respective languages.

+This time is then visualized using Matplotlib